-• Domestic growth over the next decade in the area between Richmond and Stoke and from southern Richmond southward towards Hope and in Brightwater and Wakefield townships.

-The Mapua area and coastal zone between Richmond and Mapua is also expected to show continued strong growth as a domestic housing area enjoying a semi rural coastal environment with reasonable proximity to Nelson city.
-Most flat land close to Nelson city has been absorbed into residential subdivisions of relatively low load density housing.
+- Residential growth over the next decade in the Richmond area, expanding westward and southward towards Hope and in Brightwater and Wakefield townships.
+The Mapua area and coastal zone between Richmond and Mapua is also expected to show continued strong growth as a domestic housing area enjoying a semi rural coastal environment with reasonable proximity to Nelson city. - Most flat land close to Nelson city has been absorbed into residential subdivisions of relatively low load density housing.
 Richmond and Stoke are seen as ideal areas for retirement and many people move into the region from other larger cities.

-- Industrial load growth in the region is expected to continue in the Tahuna area, and in Richmond on the western side.
-Typically this will take the form of light manufacturing, seafood processing and packaging, fruit packing, cold storage and timber processing. - The Atawhai area to the north of Nelson is a steadily growing residential area.
+This has resulted in the development of a number of large rest homes.
+Further rest home developments are expected in the Stoke supply area. - Industrial load growth in the region is expected to continue in the Tahuna area, and in Richmond on the western side.
+Typically, this will take the form of light manufacturing, seafood processing and packaging, fruit packing, cold storage and timber processing.

+- The Atawhai area to the north of Nelson is a steadily growing residential area.
 Aquaculture and aquaculture research are industrial activities that are also expected in this area.
-Further north, subdivision of farmland into lifestyle blocks is occurring - The central Motueka area is expected to show moderate growth.
-Rural blocks in the Waimea Plains and in the Moutere area are being subdivided into farmlets providing for many isolated rural line extensions.
+Further north, subdivision of farmland into lifestyle blocks is occurring - ٠ - The central Motueka area is expected to show moderate growth.
+Rural blocks in the Waimea Plains and in the Moutere area are being subdivided into farmlets or rural residential blocks providing for many isolated rural line extensions.
 The Kaiteriteri/Marahau area is an increasingly popular holiday resort and retirement area, and subdivision of coastal land for permanent residences here is ongoing and expected to continue.
-Hotel and accommodation developments are expected in the area as well. - In Golden Bay, like Kaiteriteri, subdivisions for holiday homes and retirement investments are expected near the coastal areas of Pohara, Tata and Collingwood. - Development of dairy farms including new irrigation is being undertaken in the rural areas of Golden Bay, Tadmor, Korere, Murchison, Matakitaki and Maruia.
-Typically irrigation systems require approx 100kVA of supply capacity.
+Hotel and accommodation developments are expected in the area as well. - In Golden Bay, like Kaiteriteri, subdivisions for holiday homes and retirement investments are expected near the coastal areas of Pohara, Tata and Collingwood. - Hop farming has increased substantially in the Tasman district in the past year, as a result of a rising demand both nationally and internationally for Nelson Hops.
+Hop processing is an annual short period load in February/March only.
+The load is a high demand very low load factor load.
+As a result, hop processing has a high impact on rural supply feeders but it has poor asset utilisation and very poor economics when expensive line upgrades are required.
+Due to these economic factors, NTL limits the supply capacity that it makes available to rural hop processing operations to cover motive loads only and encourages rural hop processing operators to look to alternative fuels for heating. - Development of dairy farms including new irrigation is being undertaken in the rural areas of Golden Bay, Tadmor, Korere, Murchison, Matakitaki and Maruia.
+Typically, irrigation systems require approx. 100kVA of supply capacity.
 Most of these areas are currently serviced by long 11kV lines.
 Capacity upgrades are required to accommodate these on many of the feeders.
 Capacity upgrades are being provided by the installation of capacitor banks initially.
 A survey of the longer term plans of dairy farmers has been undertaken.
 The results of this has caused a review of the upgrade plans for some rural feeder systems.
 Capital investment into supply upgrades must show an economic return to NTL without increasing existing urban to rural cross subsidies.